Welcome to my Blog!

 It started off with opportunities in my inner circle.
 And then, it grew.

-My parents have always had a significant influence on me and for 12 years, they were the leaders of multiple medical teams that traveled up the Amazon River in Peru — something I wanted to be a part of so badly!
+My parents have always had a significant influence on me and for 12 years, they were the leaders of multiple medical teams that travelled up the Amazon River in Peru — something I wanted to be a part of so badly!
 However, my parents, though incredibly generous and supportive, always taught me that nothing comes without hard work and dedication.
 This lesson lead me to take initiative and learn Spanish as a second language so that I could volunteer with the teams and help them abroad (little did I know, this would also open the door for other opportunities down the road!).
 I was blessed to join them on 7 different trips, which opened my eyes to so much of the world that we don’t see in the glamorous shots of luxurious travel.
 After this, I only wanted to learn more about the world around me!

 After high school, I took a year for some self-discovery.
 I took part in a Canadian government program called ‘Katimavik’ which placed me in several different locations across Canada, over a 6-month period.
 During this time, I spent my days, nights, and weekends, volunteering, learning about the diversity of my own country, and focusing on civic engagement.
 Through this opportunity, I got to live on the East Coast of Canada in Prince Edward Island, in the Canadian Arctic in Nunavut, and in French Canada – in Quebec, all while experiencing so much of Canada’s amazing and diverse culture!